SamaneSharifiMonfared/AdonisJS-RestApi-app/Readme.md

 <div class="col-2"><img src="CRUD.jpg"></img></div>
-This is a Rest API Using AdonisJS , (->A framework on Typescript) using CRUD methodologi for API structure (create,read,update,delete)
-The main propose of this app to simply create, read, update and delete Pokemons.
+This is a Rest API application using CRUD methodology (create,read,update,delete) The main propose of this app is to simply create, read, update and delete Pokemons using endpoints.
 <br>
 I have used Adonis JS for structure of this project (Which is something like Laravel to PHP).
 <br>